Galeries d'Anjou

 Galeries d'Anjou (formerly "CF Galeries d'Anjou") is a shopping mall located in the borough of Anjou in Montreal, Quebec, Canada.
-Major tenants include Hudson's Bay, Simons, The Brick, Saks Off 5th, Winners and Sports Experts/Atmosphere.
-In addition to the main indoor shopping centre, Galeries d'Anjou has several stores around its parking lot including Best Buy and Rona l'Entrepôt.
+Major tenants include Simons, The Brick, Best Buy, Winners, Sports Experts/Atmosphere and Aubainerie.

 Formerly owned by Cadillac Fairview, the mall had long been associated with the company's other shopping centres in the area Fairview Pointe-Claire, Carrefour Laval and Promenades Saint-Bruno.
-It is now wholly-owned and operated by Ivanhoé Cambridge.
-It constitutes, along with rival Place Versailles, the super-regional malls in eastern Montreal.
-Galeries d'Anjou is currently over 1100000 sqft and was by far the largest shopping mall on the Island of Montreal throughout the 1970s and much of the 1980s.
+It is now wholly owned by Ivanhoé Cambridge and operated by JLL.
+It is one of two super-regional malls in eastern Montreal, along with Place Versailles.
+Galeries d'Anjou is over 1100000 sqft and was by far the largest shopping mall on the Island of Montreal throughout the 1970s and much of the 1980s.

 History

 In 1967, the part of Radisson Street in Anjou was renamed Galeries d'Anjou Boulevard in honor of the upcoming shopping mall.
+Construction of the shopping mall began in the spring of 1967 and it was completed in May 1968 as planned.
+However, further work needed to be done indoors before the mall could be opened to the public.